 Director – Robert Wiene, Screenplay – Hans Janowitz & Carl Mayer, Story – Hans Janowitz, Producer – Erich Pommer, Photography (b&w) – Willy Hameister, Production Design – Walter Reimann, Walter Rohrig & Hermann Warm.
 Production Company – Decla-Bioscop.

-Werner Krauss (Dr Caligari), Frederich Feher (Francis), Conrad Veidt (Cesare), Lil Dagover (Jane Olsen), Rudolf Klein-Rogge (Criminal), Hans Heinz von Twardowski (Alan), Rudolf Lettinger (Dr Olsen)
+Werner Krauss (Dr Caligari), Frederich Feher (Francis), Conrad Veidt (Cesare), Lil Dagover (Jane Olsen), Rudolf Klein-Rogge (Criminal), Hans Heinrich von Twardowski (Alan), Rudolf Lettinger (Dr Olsen)